-Social media netiquette rules are the common conventions User Generated Content, UGC.
-So, preferences are up to a user to set.
-It follows, connections are free to engage or disengage.
+Social media netiquette rules are common conventions.
+Hence, User Generated Content (UGC) tips.
+So, preferences are up to a us to set.
+It follows, we are free to engage or disengage.

 Then, content for contacts is relevant to us.
 Given, we choose association.
 Accordingly, data is interactive.